shreyam1006/shreyam1006/README.md

 <h1 >Hi 👋, I'm Shreya</h1>
 <h4 >I'm a Web Developer with robust problem-solving skills and an analytical mindset.
 Enthusiastic about solving real-world problems and making this world a better place.
-I write blogs on </h4>[Web Development, Machine Learning and Deep Learning](https://medium.com/@shreyam1006)
+I write blogs on Web Development, Machine Learning and Deep Learning </h4>

 - 🔭 I’m currently working on [@Fifo.im](https://fifo.im/home) in [@GlueLabs](https://www.gluelabs.com)